google/skia-buildbot/task_scheduler/PROD.md

 The number of cached free pages in the Task Scheduler BoltDB has grown large.
 As this number grows, DB performance suffers.
-Please file a bug and increase the threshhold in alerts.cfg.
+Please file a bug and increase the threshold in alerts.cfg.
 It's unclear what causes this issue, but it might be due to killing the process without gracefully closing the DB or due to large read transactions concurrent with write transactions.